 The CA and CSA Key generation ceremonies are performed in the Secure Room.
-The ceremony is scripted, video-recorded, and witnessed.
+The ceremony is scripted, video-recorded, and witnessed by an external Qualified Auditor, attesting that keys were protected in a manner consistent with the requirements defined in Section 6.2.
 The ceremony is performed by personnel in Trusted Roles who use different security Keys at the appropriate time depending on whether Key generation, Certificate generation, or a Cryptographic Module backup/cloning operation is being performed.
 The scripts and video recordings are made available to independent third party auditors during the annual audit for examination.